reactjs/react.dev/src/content/reference/react/use-client.md

 * When a `'use client'` module is imported from another client-rendered module, the directive has no effect.
 * When a Component module contains a `'use client'` directive, any usage of that Component is guaranteed to be a Client Component.
 However, a Component can still be evaluated on the client even if it does not have a `'use client'` directive.
 	* A Component usage is considered a Client Component if it is defined in module with `'use client'` directive or when it is a transitive dependency of a module that contains a `'use client'` directive.
 Otherwise, it is a Server Component.
-* Code that is marked for client evaluation is not limited to components.
+* Code that is marked for client evaluation is not limited to Components.
 All code that is a part of the Client module sub-tree is sent to and run by the client.
 * When a server evaluated module imports values from a `'use client'` module, the values must either be a React Component or [supported serializable prop values](#passing-props-from-server-to-client-components) to be passed to a Client Component.
 Any other use case will throw an exception.

 ### How `'use client'` marks client code {/*how-use-client-marks-client-code*/}